 From a legal perspective, curriculum issues focus on two areas:

-- The aggregate of activities, materials, procedures, and instructional aids used in the instructional program
+The aggregate of activities, materials, procedures, and instructional aides used in the instructional program

 Who Has Authority Over Curriculum Standards?